Mesothelioma Lawyer in Maryland

-Many people who are diagnosed with mesothelioma have questions about whether they were exposed to asbestos at some point.
+Many people who are diagnosed with mesothelioma have questions about whether they had asbestos exposure at some point.
 Asbestos was widely used in industrial machinery, shipping, aircraft, automobiles, and consumer products for much of the 20th century.
 Many older houses and buildings still have roofing materials, insulation, or fireproofing materials that contain asbestos.

-Unfortunately, the manufacturers of asbestos failed to warn of the dangers of exposure to asbestos, though the respiratory risks were known.
+Unfortunately, asbestos companies failed to warn of the dangers of asbestos exposure, though the respiratory risks were known.
 Each year, several thousand people in the United States are diagnosed with mesothelioma.
 Mesothelioma is a cancer of the lining of the lungs or abdominal cavity caused by inhaling or ingesting asbestos fibers.
 Most patients who are diagnosed had prolonged exposure to asbestos in the workplace or during military service.

 Being diagnosed with mesothelioma is frightening, but you don’t have to face this situation alone.
 The Law Offices of Dr. Michael M. Wilson, M.D., J.D. & Associates can help you seek compensation for your injuries, so you can pay for the medical treatment you need, cover your lost income, pain and suffering, and more.